ArborealAudio/OmniAmp/Notes.md

 - Add sag???

-- Figure out mono processing for reverb
+- Figure out mono processing for reverb & potential optimizations as well.
+Adds quite a lot of CPU, at least on Windows

 # NOTES